©Allen Russ

 Certifications: EarthCraft Gold

-Interface Engineering provided MEP and Fire Alarm/Suppression services for this mixed-use church/multi-family residential community on North Beauregard Street in Alexandria, Virginia.
-The redevelopment was completed as two separate programs – an affordable rental housing component, constructed and owned/maintained by Arlington Housing Corporation (AHC) and a new church which was designed and constructed in coordination with AHC, but owned and maintained by the Episcopal Church of the Resurrection.
+Interface Engineering provided mechanical, electrical, plumbing (MEP), fire alarm, and fire suppression engineering services for this mixed-use affordable housing and church redevelopment on North Beauregard Street in Alexandria, Virginia.
+The project was developed as two complementary components: an affordable rental housing community owned and operated by Arlington Housing Corporation (AHC), and a new church facility designed in coordination with AHC and owned by the Episcopal Church of the Resurrection.

-The new 5,000 square foot church was designed to meet the community’s worship and programming needs and includes a 1400-sf worship space, the Nave, with sloped ceilings from 20 feet to 32 feet high, an adjoining Sacristy; a multipurpose gathering space, the Parish Hall, with a 16-foot-high ceiling; a Nursery/Classroom; a residential-grade kitchen and food storage pantry; two offices; restrooms and miscellaneous storage and mechanical spaces.
+The new 5,000-square-foot church was designed to support worship, fellowship, and community programming.
+The facility includes a 1,400-square-foot worship space (Nave) with ceilings ranging from 20 to 32 feet in height, an adjoining sacristy, a multipurpose Parish Hall with a 16-foot ceiling, a nursery/classroom, a residential-grade kitchen and food storage pantry, offices, restrooms, and supporting storage and mechanical spaces.